Jaimilit/CrossFit/README.md

 ## Thank You Page

-This page was created with the intent of the user knowing that their information successfully went through and to know to expect a response soon.
+This page was created with the intent of the user knowing that their information successfully went through and thank them for contacting us.

 ![thanks](assets/images/thanks.png)